 - cleaning of the Centre's offices and training hall

 - car-washing services

 The Residential Programme Manager coordinates a number of training opportunities for Centre clients with partners and other organisations.
-These include life orientation and skills development programmes, such as parenting and assertiveness training, home based care and chef and canteen assistant training.
+These include life orientation and skills development programmes, such as parenting and assertiveness training, home based care, computer training, first-aid training and chef and canteen assistant training.